Zamiell/stardew-valley/Min-Max_Guide.md

 * Start hoeing squares in a sprinkler-pattern.
 (Do not water any squares.)
 * Leave the farm at 8:00 AM to go to the blacksmith.
 Retrieve the gold pickaxe.
 * Go to Pierre's and buy the previously calculated amount of Kale Seeds.
 (6,020g)
 * Go back to the farm and finish hoeing + planting.
+(Do not water any squares.)
   * You can optionally craft and place [Cobblestone Path](https://stardewvalleywiki.com/Cobblestone_Path) to mark where the future sprinklers will go.
+* Go to the mines and place the furnace.
+Keep the furnace going with smelting bars.
-* Go to the mines.
-Mine until 2 AM, then pass out.
+* Mine until 2 AM, then pass out.
+  * As you get more copper, craft + place 3 more furnaces (to have 4 in total).

 ### Spring 12-13

+* Do not bother watering the Kale.
+* Mine until 2 AM, then pass out.

+### Spring 14

-* Don't bother watering the Kale.
+* Do not bother watering the Kale.
-*
+* Mine until 12 AM.

-2) On Spring 11, you buy  (172 / 2) and plant all of them.
-You water none of them.
-Then you go to the mines.
-    (Alternatively we could just buy all 172 to avoid making a return trip to Pierre later on.)
-3) On Spring 12-14, you go straight to the mines, dig deeper while smelting copper and iron.
-4) On the night of Spring 14, you craft + place as many Sprinklers as possible.
+* Go home and craft + place as many sprinklers as possible.
+(If you do not have enough sprinklers to cover all of the crops, that is okay.)
-5) On Spring 15, 16, and 17, each morning you will have to manually water some crops (the ones that are not covered by Sprinklers yet).
-Eventually, by around Spring 16 or 17, you will have enough bars crafted such that you don't have to water anymore.
-6) On Spring 21, harvest the Kale, and replant.

-* We can't sell anything tomorrow at the [Egg Festival](https://stardewvalleywiki.com/Egg_Festival).
+* It should be 2 AM after this.
+If not, cut down grass and pass out.

+### Spring 15

+* Water the crops that are not yet covered by sprinklers.
 * Salmonberries start spawning today, but do not venture too far out of your way to harvest them.
 (They are not worth a lot of extra time for the little energy that they return.)
+* Empty inventory.
+Retrieve 4 [Spring Foraging Bundle](https://stardewvalleywiki.com/Bundles#Spring_Foraging_Bundle) items + 4 [Spring Crops Bundle](https://stardewvalleywiki.com/Bundles#Spring_Crops_Bundle) items + 3 [Blacksmith's Bundle](https://stardewvalleywiki.com/Bundles#Blacksmiths_Bundle) items + 2 [Adventurer's Bundle](https://stardewvalleywiki.com/Bundles#Adventurers_Bundle) items.

+### Spring 16

+* Water the crops that are not yet covered by sprinklers.
+* Use the bars smelted on the previous day to craft more sprinklers until all the crops are covered.
+* TODO

+### Spring 19

+* Need to upgrade Axe today.
+* TODO

+### Spring 20

+* TODO
+* 2 axe and 2 hoe
+* 25, 23, 21, 19th
+* We can't sell anything tomorrow at the [Egg Festival](https://stardewvalleywiki.com/Egg_Festival).

 * Go to Pierre's:
   * Buy the backpack upgrade (1,000g)
 * At this point, you should have enough sprinklers to cover all your crops.
 If not, prioritize placing the sprinklers on the plots that are the farthest away from the pond (to minimize travelling back and forth with the watering can).